 The Komandandi garden and its viewing area are on Toompea Hill.
 An historic castle, Toompea Castle (Toompea loss in Estonian) sits behind the garden.
 The Castle has been standing since the 9th century!
 It currently houses the Estonian Parliament.

 Right next to that is the Alexander Nevsky Cathedral (Aleksander Nevski Katedraal).
 It quite obviously stands out in the area, as a Russian style building.
+A very striking and beautiful one at that.

 The building was left to rot during the USSR rule over the area, but since Estonian independence in 1991, it has been lovingly restored and looked after.